NN708/ESP-Homekit-IRHub/README.md

 ```
 cd ESP-Homekit-IRHub/ir_hub
 ```
+You need to copy `config.h.example` to `config.h`, and edit it with the SSID and password of your 2.4GHz Wi-Fi.
-You can compile it using:
+Then you can compile it using:
 ```
 make
 ```